 - Making budget applications to the owner

-- Co-ordination and evaluation of all teaching activities, including examination regulations and curricula
+- Coordination of content, assurance of the quality of teaching and research, and evaluation of the entire teaching process, including examination regulations and curricula

 - Issuing of procedural rules and statutes in consultation with the owner

 - Decision making on appeals concerning rulings by the Head of a Degree Program

 Special tasks allocated to the Chair of the Academic Board:

 - Assigning and issuing instructions to full-time teaching and research staff in order to ensure the proper conduct of teaching operations and quality practice-oriented education at university level, as well as, within the framework of quality assurance, assigning and issuing professional instructions to Heads of Study Programs and to Heads of Academic Organizational Units

 - Making appointments to teaching posts following suggestions or after consultation with the Academic Board